vsrinivas/fuchsia/docs/objects/channel.md

 another, even if a write was in progress, the ordering of messages is guaranteed to be parsimonious; packets before the transfer event originate from the previous owner and packets after the transfer belong to the new owner.
-The same applies if a read was in progress when the endpoint was transfered.
+The same applies if a read was in progress when the endpoint was transferred.

 The above sequential guarantee is not provided for other kernel objects, even if the last remaining handle is stripped of the **ZX_RIGHT_DUPLICATE** right.